-Resin needs more time to cure
+1. Your resin needs more time to cure

-Resin poured in a thin layer
+2. You poured resin in a thin layer

 It can be normal for some resins, when poured in a thin layer, to be bendy.
 Some resins, especially doming resins, can be flexible after the full cure time.
-It may firm up by giving it more curing time, but that doesn’t always work.
+It may get harder by giving it more curing time, but that doesn’t always work.
 If you want to give the resin extra time to cure, make sure it stays warm and give it another two to seven days to fully cure.

-If you aren’t sure what the ideal resin curing temperature is, this will help: Resin mixing and curing temperatures
+⭐️ BONUS: If you aren’t sure what the ideal resin curing temperature is, this will help: Resin mixing and curing temperatures

-The resin is retaining moisture
+3. Your resin is retaining moisture

-May be normal for this resin
+4. It may be normal for this resin

-The resin may be old
+5. Your resin may be old

-Unpublished Blog Posts of Resin Obsession, LLC © 2020 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2022 Resin Obsession, LLC